-A Year on the Post is a series of interviews by DutchCulture, the Dutch network and knowledge organization for international cultural cooperation, with Cultural Attachés of the Netherlands about their experiences abroad.
+A Year on the Post is a series of interviews by DutchCulture, the Dutch network and knowledge organization for international cultural cooperation, with cultural attachés of the Netherlands.
+How do these attachés help Dutch art and culture?
+What were their expectations when they were posted abroad, and what challenges have they faced?
 This edition: Joost Taverne in New York.

 This is your first time as a cultural attaché, but I believe that you have experience with both the Dutch Ministry of Education, Culture and Science, and the United States?